-2. Mix Grassroots Fundraising & Advocacy
+1. Mix Grassroots Fundraising & Advocacy

+When running a grassroots campaign, you don’t have to choose between fundraising or advocacy.
+You can promote both.
 People like to support causes in different ways, so make sure that you include multiple calls-to-action in your campaign communications.

 3. Make Your Grassroots Fundraising Timely

-Combining these elements into your campaign makes your fundraising totals, engagement numbers, and chance of success much higher.
+Ideally, your campaign and calls-to-action should be specific, urgent, timely, and inspiring.
+Combining these elements into your grassroots campaign will improve your fundraising totals, engagement numbers, and overall chance of success.

-4. Use Data to Understand Your Supporters
+4. Use Data to Refine Your Grassroots Campaign

-5. Segment your Grassroots Fundraising Campaign Outreach
+5. Segment your Grassroots Fundraising Outreach

 6. Focus on the Legislation that Matters Most

 More than 1.5 million legislative actions are taken every year, with more than 150,000 new bills introduced each year.